makersacademy/chitter-challenge/README.md

 1. Open your browser and type the url of your *localhost:9292*  <br/>

 2. click on sign up, enter your email address and password and click on `Sign up`.<br/>

 3. Now fill in the 'Peep' field with your text and click the 'Post my peep!' button.<br/>

 4. Log out, and do the first three steps with a new user.
 You can repeat these steps as many as you want.<br/>

+5. Then, you can sign in to whichever account you want and post peeps attributed to these users

 5. Enjoy playing around with this app as much as you want :)